microbiomedata/ReadsQC/README.md

 [RQCFilterData Database](http://portal.nersc.gov/dna/microbial/assembly/bushnell/RQCFilterData.tar)

-It includes reference datasets of artifacts, adapters, contaminants, phiX genome, host genomes.
+It is a 106G tar file includes reference datasets of artifacts, adapters, contaminants, phiX genome, host genomes.

 ## Running Workflow in Cromwell
 You should run this on cori.
 We provide two ways to run the workflow.